ECOWAS passport: Cover

 The Economic Community of West African States (ECOWAS) itself does not issue passports, but the passports issued by its 15 members share certain design features.
 These include the green coloured cover for ordinary passports, blue colored cover for service passports, and burgundy colored cover for diplomatic passports, as well as common security features and biometrics.

-Additional common features include the inscription of the words ECONOMIC COMMUNITY OF WEST AFRICAN STATES (ECOWAS), French: COMMUNAUTÉ ÉCONOMIQUE DES ÉTATS DE L’AFRIQUE DE L’OUEST (CEDEAO), depending on the language of the issuing state.
+Additional common features include the inscription of the words "Economic Community of West African States" (Communauté économique des États de l'Afrique de l'Ouest (CEDEAO)), depending on the language of the issuing state.
 While the emblem of the ECOWAS community is emblazoned on the cover page of some passports, it is possible to notice some ECOWAS passports of certain countries with the respective state’s emblem on the cover instead.
 The name of the issuing country is usually the only distinguishing factor between passports issued by the various sovereign nations of the sub-region.